granluo/P6-machine-learning-Enron-fraud-/Report.md

 Precision, recall and f1 here and below are all for `poi` with True value.

-Precision is the proportion of POIs correctly classified among all people the model marks as POIs, and recall is the proportion of POIs correctly classified among all true POIs.

 As the table showed above, naive bayes, decision tree and random forest have satisfied the requirement of this project, both precision and recall larger than 0.3.
 I will pick decision tree for this project due to its high f1 score.